Cookies on the Gambling Commission website

 The Commission collects in depth data from online gamblers about their online gambling behaviour via a quarterly online tracker, conducted by Yonder Consulting as part of their online omnibus.

 The 2020 data is based on a sample of circa 8,000 adults aged 18+ in Great Britain.
 Fieldwork took place in March, June, September and December with approximately 2,000 interviews per quarter.
-All waves were completed after the emergence of COVID-19 and the start of the national restrictions on 23 March 2020.
+All waves were completed after the emergence of coronavirus and the start of the national restrictions on 23 March 2020.

 The online survey sample is sourced through Yonder’s panel and the sample is subject to quotas in-line with those used for the Commission’s quarterly telephone survey.
 In addition, data are weighted which are derived from The Publishers Audience Measurement Company (PAMCO) data, based on a face-to-face random probability sample.